Tencent/TurboTransformers/README.md

 3. onnxruntime-cpu==1.4.0 and onnxruntime-gpu==1.3.0 can not work simultaneously.

 ## History
+1. December 2020 v0.5.0, TurboTransformers used model-aware allocator for BERT and Albert.
+Added a DistilBert Model.
 1. July 2020 v0.4.0, TurboTransformers used onnxruntime as cpu backend, supports GPT2.
-Anded a Quantized BERT.
+Added a Quantized BERT.
 2. July 2020 v0.3.1, TurboTransformers added support for ALbert, Roberta on CPU/GPU.
 3. June 2020 v0.3.0, TurboTransformers added support for Transformer Decoder on CPU/GPU.
 4. June 2020 v0.2.1, TurboTransformers added BLIS as a BLAS provider option.
 Better performance on AMD CPU.